History

 Administration:

-It is the apex body of the organization elected by a rigid election process once in three years.
-General management of the church is done by the General Council.
-The Spiritual administration of the church is carried out by the General Presbytery.
-All State/Regions/Mission Centers of IPC are governed under constituted authority of General Council.
-The Key members of the organization consist of General President, General Vice President, General Secretary, General Joint Secretary and General Treasurer.
+IPC General Council serves as the general managing body of the organization.
+It is elected by the IPC General Body once in four years. .
+The Spiritual administration of the church is carried out by the General Presbytery and it serves as the appellate authority in all matters of the Church.
+All State/Regions/Mission Centers of IPC are governed under the authority of General Council.
+The Key members of the organization consist of General President, General Vice President, General Secretary, General Joint Secretary and General Treasurer known as IPC General Executives.

 The Church is divided into states in India and Regions outside India for the expansion of the ministry.
-The management of a State/Region is carried out by the State / Region Council, whose members consist of ministers and Believers, elected by the State/Region.
-The Key members of the State/ Region consist of President, Vice President, Secretary, Joint Secretary and Treasurer.
+The management of a State/Region is carried out by the State / Region Council, whose members consist of ministers and Believers, elected by the State/Region every fourth year.
+The Key members of the State/ Region consist of President, Vice President, Secretary, Joint Secretary and Treasurer known as IPC State Executives.

 The Local Church & Council: